The History of Rummy

 No Limits for your Creativity

-Rummy is a popular game in many families’ and friend groups’ everyday life.
-That has to do with Rummy’s versatility: Rules can be modified to taste as well as familial or regional traditions.
+Throughout its history, Rummy has been a popular game in many families’ and friend groups’ everyday life.
+That has to do with Rummy’s versatility: the Rummy rules can be modified to taste as well as familial or regional traditions.
 Most variations concern:

 Examples of Rummy Variants